Mortgage Broker or Loan Officer

 About Mortgage Brokers

-During the mortgage loan process, an individual or firm who is an independent agent for both mortgage loan borrower and lender is a mortgage broker.
-Your mortgage broker will stand as facilitator between you and the lending institution; which can be a credit union, bank, trust company, finance company, mortgage corporation or even a private investor.
-You work with a mortgage broker to look at your financial situation and find the lender who has the best loan for you.
-From application to closing, your mortgage broker facilitates the loan process: presenting your loan application to a number of lenders, and walking you with the chosen lender through to the closing of the loan.
-The broker gets a commission from the borrower if the loan closes.
+During the mortgage loan process, an individual or group who is an independent agent for the mortgage loan applicant as well as the lender is a mortgage broker.
+Your mortgage broker will stand as coordinator between you and the lending institution; which can be a credit union, bank, trust company, finance company, mortgage corporation or even an individual investor.
+You work with a mortgage broker to analyze your financial circumstance and find the lender who has the best mortgage loan for you.
+From application to closing, your mortgage broker facilitates your loan process: presenting your mortgage application to a number of lenders, and coordinating the process with the lender through to the closing of the loan.
+The broker receives a commission from the borrower when the loan closes.

-Lending Institutions (banks, finance companies, and others) employ loan officers to offer, and process mortgage loans solely originated by that particular institution.
-They may have the ability to promote loans to fit many different situations, but all the loans are products of the same lender.
+Lending Institutions (banks, finance companies, and others) employ mortgage bankers to offer, and process mortgage loans solely originated by that particular institution.
+There may be a variety of loans types to draw from, but all are programs of that specific lending institution.

-Are you looking for a mortgage loan?
-We will be glad to help!
-Give us a call at
+Shopping for a mortgage loan?
+We'll be glad to discuss our many mortgage solutions!
+Give us a call today at

 954.920.9799.
 Ready to begin?
 Apply Here